obonaventure/cnp3/book/lan/ethernet.rst

    Ethernet 802.3 frame format

-.. sidebar:: What is the Ethernet service ?
+.. note:: What is the Ethernet service ?

  An Ethernet network provides an unreliable connectionless.
 It supports three different transmission modes : `unicast`, `multicast` and `broadcast`.
 While the Ethernet service is unreliable in theory, a good Ethernet network should in practice provide a service that :
   - delivers frames to their destination with a very high probability of successful delivery